 For police fleets, the Eagle Enforcer All Weather pursuit tire is ideal for northern areas of the U.S. that get snow for year-round use.
 The tire offers the usual pursuit tire features, including high speed rating, higher load rating, and peak handling.
 It’s available for all popular pursuit vehicle models and uses 45% less petroleum-based oil compared to its predecessor.

-New York City, which is on a big push for sustainability, has started to change over its police fleet vehicles to these soybean-based tires, both for pursuit and non-pursuit vehicles.
+New York City, which is on a big push for sustainability, has already been transitioning its police fleet vehicles to these soybean-based tires, both for pursuit and non-pursuit vehicles.
 In 2020, it acquired 1,000 Assurance WeatherReady tires for six agencies — more than half went to the police department.

 Goodyear has two additional light-duty tire offerings available, and the development team is working on heavy-duty truck tires with soybean oil.
 Its goal is to replace all petroleum-based oils with sustainable oils by 2040.